liamproche/rate-app/README.md

     -Option to uprate ("Orville" button)
     -Current Rating
     -Option to downrate ("Orville" button)
-    -Option to view comments (Comments appear as drop-down menu) -There should also be an option to view comments which should take users to an individual thing component with comments listed
+-   -Details Icon which opens accordian showing:
+        -When the thing was created
+        -Username that created the thing (this should stay even if a user deletes their account) -Time that thing was created
+        -Add comment field (at the top)
+        -List of all the comments on the thing
 -User should have to create an account to comment -Log-in- When user logs in they should be taken back to the homepage except login/create account nav changed to My Things, Things I've Rated, Account Settings
 -If a user clicks on "My Things" they should be taken to a show page with things they have posted with the option of clicking on a post to see individual thing detail page
     -Should user have option to rate own item? <--Yes.
 I think so, with option to update the rating later